-- First, with no PCBs or fuses inserted in the mainboard, test all the power supplies connected to the mains and make sure the no-load (idle) voltages are not too high (they should not exceed the voltage limits of the filter capacitors). - Check regulated +12V and -12V, +5V, unregulated 12V relay supply, set the -105V using the trimmer pot (the idle voltage of the circuit in front of the regulator is about 140V) and set the +330V using the trimmer pot (the idle voltage of the circuit in front of the regulator is about 380V, the maximum allowed value is 400V) - Then insert the secondary fuses in the heater, anode and G2 power supplies and measure the output voltages.
+- First, with no PCBs or fuses inserted in the mainboard, test all the power supplies connected to the mains and make sure the no-load (idle) voltages are not too high (they should not exceed the voltage limits of the filter capacitors). - Check regulated +9V, +6,5V, +5V, -12V, unregulated 12V relay supply, set the -105V using the trimmer pot and set the +330V using the trimmer pot - Then insert the secondary fuses in the heater, anode and G2 power supplies and measure the output voltages.
 Test pins can be soldered to the main PCB at the indicated locations.
 They can be used to discharge the capacitors and/or measure the voltages.
 The idle voltages for the A, G2 and 600V supplies should be approx. 360V. - For the next steps switch off the anode, G2 and heater supplies by removing their secondary side fuses. - Insert the microcontroller PCB.
 When the power is switched on, the working/on indicator LEDs should blink a few times, indicating the PIC microcontroller is starting up.
 It should now be possible for the PC software to communicate with the PIC microcontroller via a USB cable.
 Make sure all necessary software drivers are properly installed, see the separate user manual for instructions.
 The PIC should now respond when it gets commands.
-If you start the "testing for shorts" test the working indicator LED should blink. - With +5V and relay power on, open the relay test function: PC-Software->Options/Test->Relays, and test the check for continuity relay on the main board. - Now insert the relay PCBs (make sure the correct PCF8574(A)) chips are inserted) and test the relays: PC-Software->Options/Test->Relay-PCBs, one card after the other, and test each of the pin relays. - Insert the remaining PCBs (still without secondary side fuses for A, G2 and heater) and test the relays (using the PC-Software->Options) - Test the DAC121C085s on the H, A, G1, G2 and G3 boards: Select PC-Software->Options/Test->sending voltages.
+If you start the "testing for shorts" test the working indicator LED should blink. - With +5V and relay power on, open the relay test function: PC-Software Options/Test->Relays, and test the check for continuity relay on the main board. - Now insert the relay PCBs (make sure the correct PCF8574(A)) chips are inserted) and test the relays: PC-Software->Options/Test->Relay-PCBs, one card after the other, and test each of the pin relays. - Insert the remaining PCBs (still without secondary side fuses for A, G2 and heater) and test the relays (using the PC-Software->Options) - Test the DAC121C085s on the H, A, G1, G2 and G3 boards: Select PC-Software->Options/Test->sending voltages.
 With the slide control you can set the DAC121C085 output for each of the boards.
 Measure the voltage on Testpoint 'DAC' on the cards, you should be able to set it from 0 to +4,7V using the slide control. - Now check that you can control the G1 and G3 output voltages using the PC software.
 Connect your meter to test point 1 on these boards.
 Note that the boards are not yet calibrated. - Next reinsert the secondary side fuses for the A, G2 and H card supplies and test whether you can set the output voltages (test point 1) on each card. - And finally insert the 600V PCB which has a 300V fixed output.
 Measure the output between the two test points on the card.